tembbo/dot/README.md

 # ☕ My Dotfiles

-A collection of my personal configuration files for the tools I use.
+A collection of my personal configuration files.

 > [!WARNING]
 > Don't blindly use my settings unless you know what you're doing.